razakadam74/mini-redis-project--TradeGH/README.md

 # Mini Redis Project by TradeGH
-This is the Take-Home Project specification for candidates for Engineering @ Trade
+This is the Take-Home Project specification for candidates for Engineering @ Trade This is a server that enables clients to create, query, and manipulate three basic data structures (​String​, L​ist<String>​, ​Map<String, String>​) via commands issued over the network.

+##considerations
+speed
+intuition
+Easy to understand

 ##Install and start redis
 ```bash
 $ brew install redis